Bio 120 Organismal Biology Spring 2020 Tentative Schedule

 Getting Personal Help For This Course:

-If you believe you will need special accommodations for this class, please contact the Office of AccessAbility Services at (860) 465-5573.
-The instructor cannot provide accommodations until he has received an accommodation letter from the Office of AccessAbility Services.
+Eastern complies with all ADA and Rehabilitation laws.
+If you believe you will need special accommodations for this class, please contact the Office of AccessAbility Services at (860) 465-0189 immediately.
+The instructor cannot provide special accommodations until he has received an accommodation letter from the Office of AccessAbility Services.

-Students having difficulty in this course are advised to use the office hours of the instructor, to seek the help of the teaching assistant(s), and are encouraged to use the tutoring, math, and writing support offered by the Academic Services Center located on the ground floor of the Library.
+Students having difficulty in this course are advised to use the office hours of the instructor, come to regular group office hours (W 3-3:50 PM in Science 356, 331, or 220 as appropriate), to seek the help of the teaching assistant(s), and are encouraged to use the tutoring, math, and writing support offered by the Academic Services Center located on the ground floor of the Library.
 If you need these services, you should seek help before it is too late to make a difference in the course outcome.